CompOmics/compomics.github.io/pladipus/_posts/2015-09-15-pladipusdemo.md

 - [Example job configuration file](http://genesis.ugent.be/pladipus/examples/sequence_database_search/configuration/example_configuration.tsv)

+<b><u>Note</u></b>: The example configuration will work out of the box, but the output folder needs to be specified to an accessible location in the Example Template File.
+This can be a location locally to the executors OR a shared storage between them that acts as a data repository for the results.

 * Launch the Pladipus management console by double clicking the generated shortcut on the desktop or by executing the following command

 `java -jar $USER_HOME/.compomics/pladipus/Pladipus-execution-0.3.0/Pladipus-execution-0.3.0.jar`